 In order to take Mechanical Engineering (ME EN) courses and pursue a Bachelor of Science degree in Mechanical Engineering, a student must be admitted to the Mechanical Engineering program and accepted to either Intermediate or Full Major Status.
 Students must maintain a cumulative University of Utah GPA of 2.5 or higher to remain in the Mechanical Engineering program.
 In addition, students must earn a C- or better in major courses, with only one repeat allowed per course.

-To be admitted to the Mechanical Engineering program, students who are admitted to the University of Utah as transfer students must complete a transfer application and be accepted to Intermediate or Full Major Status, as appropriate.
+To be admitted to the Mechanical Engineering program, students admitted to the University of Utah must complete an application and be accepted to Intermediate or Full Major Status, as appropriate.

-Application deadlines and decision dates are shown below.
+Application deadlines and decision dates for fall admission are shown below.

 - University of Utah Undergraduate Admissions